-Monthly GDP rose 0.3% in June, continuing a four-month run of solid increases following weak readings during the winter.
-The increase in June was mostly accounted for by a sharp increase in net exports.
-Elsewhere, an increase in domestic final sales (mainly in PCE) was offset by a decline in nonfarm inventory investment.
-The level of monthly GDP in June was 1.2% above the second-quarter average at an annual rate.
-Our latest forecast of 3.2% GDP growth in the third quarter includes increases in monthly GDP during the third quarter that average about 0.2% (not annualized) per month.
+Monthly GDP rose 0.3% in July, continuing a five-month run of solid increases following weak readings during the winter.
+About two-thirds of the increase in July was accounted for by a jump in the pace of nonfarm inventory investment, with the balance accounted for by a sharp increase in construction spending.
+There were offsetting movements elsewhere in the details of monthly GDP.
+The level of monthly GDP in July was 2.9% above the second-quarter average at an annual rate.
+Our latest tracking forecast of 3.5% GDP growth in the third quarter assumes increases in August and September that average 0.1% per month (not annualized).
 Click here for more information on MA’s Monthly GDP measure.